telecmi/piopiy_node_example/call_masking/customer_to_delivery_agent.md

 # Piopiy Voice Call Example (Customer to Delivery Agent)

-This example demonstrates how to use the Piopiy package to make a voice call from a customer to a delivery agent using a call masking number.
+This example shows how to make a call from a customer to a delivery agent using a call masking number with Piopiy package.

 ## Steps to run the code